odisor/poc-azure-ama-monitoring/README.md

 ## Pipeline Architecture

-The pipeline is structured in two stages (Dev and Prod) and inside each stage there are job templates, one template per resource type, i.e:
+The pipeline is designed to be multi-tenant.
+It is structured in two stages (Development and Production Azure Tenants) and inside each stage there are job templates, one template per resource type, i.e:
 - template: alerts/jobs/core.yml@self
 - template: alerts/jobs/vm.yml@self
 - template: alerts/jobs/pip.yml@self